SuperScientificSoftwareLaboratory/PanguLU/README.md

 * Updated the pre-processing phase with OpenMP.
 * Updated the compilation method of PanguLU, compile libpangulu.so and libpangulu.a at the same time.
-* Updated timing for the rearrangement phase, the symbolic factorisation phase, the pre-processing phase.
+* Updated timing for the reorder phase, the symbolic factorisation phase, the pre-processing phase.
 * Added GFLOPS for the numeric factorisation phase.

 #### <p align='left'>Version 3.0.0 (Apr.
 02, 2023) </p>

 * Used adaptive selection sparse BLAS in the numeric factorisation phase.
-* Added the rearrangement phase.
+* Added the reorder phase.
 * Added the symbolic factorisation phase.
-* Added mc64 sorting algorithm in the rearrangement phase.
+* Added mc64 sorting algorithm in the reorder phase.
-* Added interface for 64-bit metis package in the rearrangement phase.
+* Added interface for 64-bit metis package in the reorder phase.

 #### <p align='left'> Version 2.0.0 (Jul. &thinsp;22, 2022) </p>